shivkumarghatbale/03_dataEncryption-DigitalSignature-MAC-DigitalCeriticates-SSL-TLS-HTTPS/README.md

 Topic 3) SSL certificates
+SSL is a communication protocol that is used for securing communications (transactions) between two parties say client & server.
+Usually client is your web browser and server is website with whom you are interacting.

+SSL: Secure Sockets Layer (SSL) protocol governs server authentication, client authentication, and encrypted communication between servers and clients.SSL is widely used on the Internet, especially for interactions that involve exchanging confidential information such as credit card numbers.

 topic 4) Certificates from CA

+https over TLS (newer) OR https over SSL (older)

 Topic 5) MAC - Message authentication code (Used for authentication as well as integrity of message exchanged)